-- 3.1 EXAMINATION - A. Verify that field measurements are as shown on the drawings. - B. Verify that the service voltage and configuration marked on the SPD are consistent with the service voltage and configuration at the location to be installed. - C. Verify system grounding and bonding is in accordance with Section 260526, including bonding of neutral and ground for service entrance and separately derived systems where applicable.
-Do not energize SPD until deficiencies have been corrected. - D. Verify that conditions are satisfactory for installation prior to starting work.
+- 3.1 EXAMINATION - A. Verify that field measurements are as indicated. - B. Verify that the ratings and configurations of transfer switches are consistent with the indicated requirements. - C. Verify that rough-ins for field connections are in the proper locations. - D. Verify that mounting surfaces are ready to receive transfer switches. - E. Verify that conditions are satisfactory for installation prior to starting work.